sirMerr/compsci-notes/docs/Internet App Dev III (PHP)/labs/getting-started.md

 different folders in VM; these folders are all in the shared `/home/vagrant/Code` folder (which is your `H:/PHPCode` folder)

-If you open the `lab0/index.php file`, you will a single line in the php tags `– phpinfo()` is the function that outputs the PHP configuration.
+If you open tChe `lab0/index.php file`, you will a single line in the php tags `– phpinfo()` is the function that outputs the PHP configuration.

 NginX, the web server, is configured by default to return `index.html`,